Jacob Larsson: Playing career

 On 6 August 2020, the Ducks signed Larsson to a two-year contract extension.
 With the 2020–21 North American season delayed due to the pandemic, Larsson in order to recommence playing signed on loan with Allsvenskan club, Kristianstads IK, on 23 October 2020.

 On 14 July 2022, having left the Ducks as an unrestricted free agent following six seasons, Larsson was signed to a one-year, two-way contract with the Ottawa Senators.
 Larsson began the season with Ottawa's AHL affiliate, the Belleville Senators.
 He was recalled on 8 November and saw his first game action with Ottawa on 15 November, replacing an injured Thomas Chabot.
 He was sent back to Belleville on 17 November.
 He finished the season with seven games played in the NHL and four goals and 13 assists in 57 games with Belleville.
 On 29 June 2023 Larsson signed a one-year two-way contract extension with the Senators.

-Larsson attended Ottawa's 2023 training camp, but failed to make the team.
+Larsson attended Ottawa's 2023 training camp but failed to make the team.
 He was placed on waivers and after going unclaimed, was assigned to Belleville to start the 2023–24 season.
 He spent the entire year with Belleville aside from joining Ottawa during their short series in Sweden, helping the AHL Senators to the second round of the Calder Cup playoffs for the first time in team history.

-After his contract with Ottawa expired at the end of the 2023–24 season, Larsson signed a two-year contract with the SC Rapperswil-Jona Lakers of the National League in late May.
-In his first season with the Lakers, Larsson saw limited action, suffering a sequence of injuries; first an injury to his leg in September, followed by a more serious rib injury in November that sidelined him for six months.
+After his contract with Ottawa expired at the end of the 2023–24 season, Larsson signed a two-year contract with the SC Rapperswil-Jona Lakers of the National League in late May 2024.
+In his first season with the Lakers in 2024–25, Larsson saw limited action, suffering a sequence of injuries; first an injury to his leg in September, followed by a more serious rib injury in November that sidelined him for six months.
+He signed a two-year extension in November 2025.